Yusen22/5_Day_Weather_Application/README.md

 ## Usage

-Upon opening the application, the current date will be shown in the header.
-To view the current hour and date, open the development tools in the browser and access the console.
+To begin using the application, start typing the name of a chosen city into the search box in the top-left of the application.
+As the input is entered, a number of autocomplete list items will appear under the search box, displaying the typed city name exactly with an additional country code.
+Select the desired option with regard to the country in which the chosen city resides by clicking on it.
+Then, click 'Submit' to search weather data for that location.

-To make an entry in a 'timeblock', click in the coloured area next to the desired time and type a task for that hour.
-To save this text to local storage, click the blue 'Save' button that corresponds to the chosen 'timeblock' to the right of the page.
-An alert message will notify that the entered task has been saved, and the tasks in the chosen 'timeblock' will be recalled if the page is refreshed.
+The weather data for that location - namely

 If a 'timeblock' is saved with no content, an alert will occur and no action will be taken.